 Duvet covers can come in all shapes and sizes, but never judge a book by its cover.
 What matters is the inside.
 A quick google search will quickly unveil the myriad of different options available to stuff your duvet with.
 No matter which crevasse of the internet you explore undoubtedly you will come to one common perception:Down & Feather duvetsare the most popular.

 So, if down & feather are the most popular, why not go with one of those?
 Well, you certainly could!
 But it's never wise to settle down before looking at all your options, is it?
 And although they have excellent reasons to be the most popular duvets, we are here to discuss some duvet alternatives for you.

-Down & feather fillings are definitely the cool kids on the block, They both have high “fill power values” meaning they can trap large amounts of air, keeping things light, fluffy and insulated which makes down duvets so comfortable!
+Down & feather fillings are the cool kids on the block, They both have high “fill power values” meaning they can trap large amounts of air, keeping things light, fluffy, and insulated especially Down Under Bedding's Goose Down Duvet that's so comfortable!
 Down & feather do indeed come from the same place normally geese or ducks.
-But this doesn’t mean they are the same, whilst feathers are just that—feathers, down is actually a protective fiber from the bellies of the birds.
-This allows down to be the better insulator, while giving feathers an upper hand in firmness.
+But this doesn’t mean they are the same, whilst feathers are just that—feathers, down is a protective fiber from the bellies of the birds.
+This allows down to be the better insulator while giving feathers an upper hand in firmness.

-Now, the kicker for these fills are a bit upfront in nature.
-Firstly and obviously these are animal products, if you are looking for animal-friendly natural products these fillings are not for you.
-Secondly, since we are talking about the cream of the crop when it comes to duvet fills, we can also add a hefty price tag to that title, down & feather do not come cheap.
+Now, the kicker for these fills is a bit upfront in nature.
+Firstly these are animal products, if you are looking for animal-friendly natural products these fillings are not for you.
+Secondly, since we are talking about the cream of the crop when it comes to duvet fills, we can also add a hefty price tag to that title, down & feather does not come cheap.
 Well, with this being said, these two options are not your only ones!
 Let's explore some more alternatives that are available to you: